 Dihydrotestosterone, or DHT, is a male sex hormone.
 It plays a key role in male sexual development before birth and throughout your early life.
 After adolescence, DHT doesn’t play a significant role in normal physiology .

-But it can have an impact on your hair.
-Excessive DHT in men is a major cause of male pattern baldness, also known as androgenetic alopecia.
+Additionally, DHT can have an impact on healthy hair growth.
+Excessive DHT in men is a major cause of male pattern hair loss, also known as androgenetic alopecia.

 DHT binds to androgen receptors in the follicles around your hairline, crown, and mid-scalp.
-It doesn’t impact follicles at the sides or back of the head.
+It doesn’t impact the scalp’s hair follicles at the sides or back of the head.
 If your follicles are sensitive to DHT, they may become “miniaturised”, which causes hair follicle damage and stops hair growth .